Primordial Black Hole Hot Spots and Nucleosynthesis: Hot spot dynamics

-There are two ways in which the presence of a hot spot around PBHs can affect their capacity of photo-dissociating light nuclei formed during BBN.
-First, the fact that the temperature is larger in the vicinity of the BH compared to the background temperature of the Universe, far away from the BH, can shield part of the Hawking emission by decreasing locally the mean free path of particles radiated by the BH.
-Second, the hot spot itself, by reprocessing the energy of Hawking radiated particles and maintaining a local thermal equilibrium, may radiate low energy photons at a different rate than what is expected from the direct Hawking emission.
-In this section, we estimate these two aspects related to the presence of hot spot around PBHs.
+The presence of a hot spot can affect the PBH capacity for photo-dissociating light nuclei formed during BBN in two ways: First, the large temperature in the vicinity of the BH compared to the background temperature of the Universe can shield part of the Hawking emission by decreasing locally the mean free path of particles radiated by the BH.
+Second, the hot spot itself can reprocess the energy of Hawking-radiated particles and radiate low-energy photons at a different rate than what is expected from the direct Hawking emission.
+We now estimate these two effects.